NCAA Division III men's lacrosse tournament

-The NCAA Division III Men's Lacrosse Championship is the annual championship in men's lacrosse held by the NCAA for teams competing in Division III.
+The NCAA Division III men's lacrosse tournament is the annual championship in men's lacrosse held by the NCAA for teams competing in Division III.

-After the inauguration of the NCAA Division I championship in 1971, the USILA added a "small college" tournament for two years for all non-Division I schools.
+After the inauguration of the NCAA Division I championship in 1971, the USILA added a "small college" tournament for two years.
 Hobart defeated Washington College 15-12 to win the 1972 USILA title.
 And Cortland State beat Washington College to win the 1973 title, 13-8.

 The NCAA conducted a combined Division II and III tournament for the 1974 through 1979 seasons, followed by separate tournaments for Division II and Division III beginning in 1980.

+Hobart and Salisbury have been the most successful teams at the Division III level, winning thirteen titles each.
+Hobart, however, has since departed for Division I.

+Tufts is the defending national champion, winning their 5th national title in 2025.